Italian Americans: Wartime violation of Italian-American civil liberties

-Post-World War II period
+Post–World War II period

 Italians continued to immigrate to the United States, and an estimated 600,000 arrived in the decades following the war.
-Many of the new arrivals had professional training, or were skilled in various trades.
-After the end of World War II, a small number of Istrian Italians and Dalmatian Italians also emigrated to the United States during the Istrian-Dalmatian exodus, leaving their homelands, which were lost by Italy and annexed by Yugoslavia after the Treaty of Peace with Italy, 1947.
-Notable Istrian-Dalmatian exiles who emigrated to the United States are Mario Andretti and Lidia Bastianich.
+Many of the new arrivals had professional training or were skilled in various trades.

 The post-war period was a time of great social change for Italian Americans.
 Many aspired to a college education, which became possible for returning veterans through the GI Bill.
+Since the 1960s, a lot of people left Italy and went to North America (mostly), South America, and Europe.
+European migration was seasonal and permanent.
 With better job opportunities and better educated, Italian Americans entered mainstream American life in great numbers.
-The Italian enclaves were sometimes abandoned by members of the younger generation who chose to live in other urban areas and in the suburbs.
+The Italian enclaves were abandoned by many who chose to live in other urban areas and in the suburbs.
 Many married outside of their ethnic group, most frequently with other ethnic Catholics, but increasingly also with those of diverse religious and ethnic backgrounds.
 According to Dr. Richard D. Alba, director of the Center for Social and Demographic Analysis at the State University of New York at Albany, 8 percent of Americans of Italian descent born before 1920 had mixed ancestry, but 70 percent of them born after 1970 were the children of intermarriage.
-In 1985 among Americans of Italian descent under the age of 30, 72 percent of men and 64 percent of women married someone with no Italian background.
+In 1985, among Americans of Italian descent under the age of 30, 72 percent of men and 64 percent of women married someone with no Italian background.
+Numerous Italian Americans are people of color, including many people of mixed African-African and white Italian ancestry.
+Notable Black Italian-Americans include Pittsburgh Steeler running back Franco Harris.

 Italian Americans took advantage of the new opportunities that generally became available to all in the post-war decades.
 They made many significant contributions to American life and culture.

-Numerous Italian Americans became involved in politics at the local, state and national levels in the post-war decades.
-Those that became U.S. senators included: John Pastore of Rhode Island, who was the first Italian American elected to the Senate in 1950; Pete Domenici, who was elected to the U.S. Senate from New Mexico in 1972, and served six terms; Patrick Leahy, who was elected to the U.S. Senate from Vermont in 1974, and has served continuously since then; and Alfonse D'Amato, who served as U.S. Senator from New York from 1981 to 1999.
-Anthony Celebrezze served for five two-year terms as mayor of Cleveland, from 1953 to 1962 and, in 1962, President John Kennedy appointed him as United States Secretary of Health, Education, and Welfare (now the Department of Health and Human Services).
+Numerous Italian Americans became involved in politics at the local, state, and national levels in the post-war decades.
+Those who became U.S. senators included John Pastore of Rhode Island, who was the first Italian American elected to the Senate in 1950; Pete Domenici, who was elected to the U.S. Senate from New Mexico in 1972 and served six terms; Patrick Leahy, who was elected to the U.S. Senate from Vermont in 1974 and served until 2023; and Alfonse D'Amato, who served as U.S. senator from New York from 1981 to 1999.
+Nancy Pelosi was both the first woman and the first Italian American Speaker of the House.
+Anthony Celebrezze served for five two-year terms as mayor of Cleveland, from 1953 to 1962 and, in 1962, President John F. Kennedy appointed him as United States Secretary of Health, Education, and Welfare (now the Department of Health and Human Services).
 Benjamin Civiletti served as the United States Attorney General during the last year and a half of the Carter administration, from 1979 to 1981.
-Frank Carlucci served as the United States Secretary of Defense, from 1987 to 1989 in the administration of President Ronald Reagan.
+Frank Carlucci served as the United States Secretary of Defense from 1987 to 1989 in the administration of President Ronald Reagan.